ariadne-cps/release-1.0/README.md

 $ make install
 ```

-To find the installed library under Ubuntu, you may need to set the LD_LIBRARY_PATH in the .bashrc file:
+To find the installed library under Ubuntu, you may need to set the `LD_LIBRARY_PATH` variable in the .bashrc file:
 ```
 export LD_LIBRARY_PATH=/usr/local/lib
 ```